RyoJerryYu/blog-next/src/core/indexing/README.md

      - Scans filesystem for content files (markdown, images, etc.)
      - Uses path mappers to establish file-to-URL relationships
-     - path mapper do not have state, so it could be reused

    - **Meta Collection**: